gabsprates/nx/docs/nx-cloud/reference/assignment-rules.md

         run: npx nx-cloud start-agent
         env:
           NX_AGENT_NAME: ${{ matrix.agent }}
-          NX_AGENT_LAUNCH_TEMPLATE: 'linux-large' # This value needs to match one of the 'runs-on' values defined in the assignment rules
+          NX_AGENT_LAUNCH_TEMPLATE: 'linux-large' # This value needs to match one of the 'run-on' values defined in the assignment rules
 ```

 ## Using Assignment Rules with Dynamic Nx Agents